-The minimum levels were set with a goal of having Appian achieve superior revenue and customer growth rates in 2022 as well as to create the basis for growth in future periods through the renewal and expansion of subscription agreements with existing customers.
-Generally, the minimum levels are set such that the relative difficulty of achieving the minimum levels is consistent from year to year.
+The payout levels were set with a goal of having the Company achieve superior revenue and customer growth rates in 2023, as well as to create the basis for growth in future periods through the renewal and expansion of subscription agreements with existing customers, as well as the executives' ability to align their departments to achieve long term corporate goals.
+Generally, the payout levels are set such that the relative difficulty of achieving the full amount is consistent from year to year.